theias/ias_package_shell/README.md

 * Functioning on both Debian and RPM based systems after only having installed those dependencies

-## The Full Project Template
+## The _Full Project_ Template

-The "Full Project" template is a project template that ships with IAS Package Shell.
+The _Full Project_ template is a project template that ships with IAS Package Shell.
 It is the default project directory template that is used.

 ### Agnosticism

-For scripting languages, current main project layout, "Full Project" is:
+For scripting languages, the current main project layout, _Full Project_, is:

 * version control system agnostic
 * packaging system agnostic